coder/websocket/README.md

 [gobwas/ws](https://github.com/gobwas/ws) has an extremely flexible API that allows it to be used in an event driven style for performance.
 See the author's [blog post](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb).

+However it is quite bloated.
+See https://pkg.go.dev/github.com/gobwas/ws

+When writing idiomatic Go, nhooyr.io/websocket will be faster and easier to use.

+#### lesismal/nbio

+[lesismal/nbio](https://github.com/lesismal/nbio) is similar to gobwas/ws in that the API is event driven for performance reasons.

+However it is quite bloated.
+See https://pkg.go.dev/github.com/lesismal/nbio

-However when writing idiomatic Go, nhooyr.io/websocket will be faster and easier to use.
+When writing idiomatic Go, nhooyr.io/websocket will be faster and easier to use.